krisha2005/E-commerce/README.md

 # E-commerce
-This is my first Reposotory...!
+This is my first Repository...!